gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Allows you to list all departments, also can search using name and filter active and incative departments, and item type
+Allows you to list all departments, also can search using name and filter active and incative departments, and item type.

 *Returned Response:*